mchzh/CSYE6225-Project-Sudoku/conf/Loadbalancer/Load balancer setup.md

 #####SETTING A SINGLE LOAD BALANCER:

-The procedure described below is for both linux and ubuntu instances:
+The procedure described below is for both linux instances:

 STEP 1: ```sudo yum update   		#update your instance```